kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 {{% capture prerequisites %}}

-1. One or more machines running a deb/rpm-compatible OS, e.g. Ubuntu or CentOS
+- One or more machines running a deb/rpm-compatible OS, for example Ubuntu or CentOS
-1. 2 GB or more of RAM per machine (any less will leave little room for your apps)
+- 2 GB or more of RAM per machine.
+Any less leaves little room for your apps.
-1. 2 CPUs or more on the master
+- 2 CPUs or more on the master
-1. Full network connectivity between all machines in the cluster (public or private network is fine)
+- Full network connectivity between all machines in the cluster.
+A public or private network is fine.

 {{% /capture %}}